 As long as they still aren’t being annoying.”

 This story was written by Kristen Hewitt.
-You can follow her on her website here and Facebook here and Instagram here.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.
+You can follow her journey on Facebook and Instagram.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more from Kristen: